-The Council has a Counter Fraud, Corruption and Bribery Strategy in place to ensure that we can deliver against our priorities whilst minimising losses to fraud, corruption and bribery..
+The Council has a Counter Fraud, Corruption and Bribery Strategy in place to ensure that we can deliver against our priorities whilst minimising losses to fraud, corruption, and bribery.

-Each Internal Audit undertaken recognises fraud risks and assesses the adequacy and effectiveness of the controls in place to mitigate such risks and an Annual Fraud Return is provided to the External Auditor which summarises the Head of Internal Audit's views on risk of fraud at the Authority.
+An Annual Fraud Return is provided to the External Auditor which summarises the Head of Internal Audit's views on risk of fraud at the Authority.
 In addition, the Monitoring Officer, the Section 151 Officer and the Chair of the Finance, Resources, Audit and Governance Committee also complete such statements on an annual basis.

-During 2021/22 Internal Audit carried out a review of the Councils fraud and corruption arrangements against the latest best practice guidance.
-The recommendations arising from this review are referred to in the internal audit section.
+During 2022/23, Internal Audit carried out a review of the Council's fraud and corruption arrangements against the latest best practice guidance.
+The recommendations from this audit were followed up during 2023/24 for progress with implementation and three remain in progress.
+An audit is planned again in 2024/25.

-Development Needs of Councillors and Officers:
+Development Needs of Members and Officers: